 Torill: Presentation: Data exchange and management in INTAROS, incl use of RGeostats from ARMINE.
 Yiguo should contact Hans Wackernagel about use of RGeostats on climate model fields.

 Hanne: Presentation of INTAROS WP6, with focus on Task 6.3 sea ice information

+PRIC Talk (Yubao on Lejiang’s behalf): Introduction to the PRIC, and its activities in MARIS project, especially for the expedition for the Arctic and Antarctic.

 Discussed cooperation between NMEFC and NERSC in INTAROS WP6.3 related to sea ice information for Arctic shipping.
 Activities should address 1) prepare sea ice statistics for the last 10 years or so, which includes thickness from NMEFC model, NorCPM, TOPAZ, etc., 2) compare models used for short term forecasting (NMEFC, TOPAZ) and propose how to present and disseminate model forecasts to ships, and 3) how can we present seasonal ice forecasts to Arctic shipping stakeholders.